A HPLC-Based Chloramphenicol Acetyltransferase Assay for Assessing Hair Growth: Comparison of the Sensitivity of UV and Fluorescence Detection

 TLDR The new method is 1000 times more sensitive for measuring hair growth.

-The study developed a highly sensitive chloramphenicol acetyltransferase assay using HPLC-fluorescence detection to measure hair growth in transgenic mice expressing the gene under a keratin promoter.
-This method achieved a sensitivity of less than 1 x 10(-13) mol, which was 1000 times greater than HPLC-UV detection, allowing for the analysis of enzyme activity in a single follicle and processing over 100 samples per day.
-The fluorescent assay was suggested to be applicable to various cell or tissue studies.
+The study developed a highly sensitive HPLC-based chloramphenicol acetyltransferase assay to assess hair growth using transgenic mice.
+By employing a fluorescent substrate, the assay achieved a sensitivity of less than 1 x 10^-13 mol, which was 1,000 times greater than the sensitivity of HPLC-UV detection.
+This enhanced sensitivity allowed for the measurement of enzyme activity in single hair follicles and facilitated the analysis of over 100 samples per day.
+The fluorescent assay was proposed to be applicable to various cell or tissue studies, providing a significant improvement over previous methods for detecting chloramphenicol acetyltransferase activity in hair growth research.

 Discuss this study in the Community →